mavaddat/docker-dev/docs/faqs.md

 ## <xyz>.localhost isn't working

-Most browser (eg. Brave, Microsoft Edge, Google Chrome etc) will automatically detect the .localhost TLD and route to localhost (so you won't need to do anything further).
+Most browser (e.g., Brave, Microsoft Edge, Google Chrome etc) will automatically detect the .localhost TLD and route to localhost (so you won't need to do anything further).
 However if you're receiving an error, it could be because your browser isn't doing this (routing the host to localhost).

 You can manually tell your machine to route the URL to localhost (127.0.0.1) by editing your machine's host file.
 The below is an example for UNIX based systems.